DaKnig/DewDuct/README.md

 # DewDuct

-... tries to be a NewPipe clone for Linux on desktop and mobile.
+... is a Youtube player for Linux on desktop and mobile.

 ## Screenshots